Tam o' Shanter (poem): Summary

-The husband frae the wife despises!

 One market night, Tam sits in a pub, close to its ingle, and drinks with his thirsty friend, a souter: "Souter Johnny, his ancient, trusty, drouthy crony".
 Tam even flirts with the landlady of the pub, while Johnny's tales are punctuated by the landlord's laughter.
 Eventually Tam mounts up and rides off on his grey mare Meg, for his long, dark, lonely ride home.
 Burns emphasises the spooky character of the Ayrshire countryside Tam has to ride through—but of course it is much easier as he is drunk: